 • The bank has already extended too much credit to you (in its determination)

 Once you receive the letter, review the reasons for denial to understand why the bank didn't approve you.
 Some are more difficult to overcome than others.
-If your credit score is on the low side of the range generally needed for a specific card, it may be difficult to convince the bank to approve you.
+For instance, if your credit score is on the low side of the range generally needed for a specific card, convincing the bank to approve you may be challenging.
 But there are other situations where reconsideration may be relatively straightforward.

 Related: A Beginner’s Guide To Building Healthy Credit

-As an example, I once was unexpectedly denied for a new Chase card.
+For example, I was once unexpectedly denied a new Chase card despite being under 5/24.
 Chase reasoned that it had already extended enough credit to me.
-However, I easily worked around this.
-After receiving the letter and realizing this was the only issue, I called in and asked that Chase reduce the available credit on my other card accounts.
-Voila.
+After receiving the letter and realizing this was the only issue, I called to ask Chase to reduce the available credit on my other card accounts.
+Voila!
 Chase approved my new card without extending any new credit to me.

 Another situation where you may need to argue your case is when you've been added as an authorized user on someone else's card.
-Sometimes, the automated application review algorithm will treat this as having opened your own account.
-This can be an issue due to rules like Chase 5/24 where total recent new accounts play into the decision.
-You may need to call in and prove that this is not your account.
+Sometimes, the automated application review algorithm treats this as having opened your own account.

 Preparing for your credit card reconsideration call

-If you don't handle phone conversations well, you'll want to rehearse what you're going to say.
+If you don't handle phone conversations well, you'll want to rehearse what you'll say.
 Here's an example opening script:

-“Hi, my name is [state your full name] and I recently applied for the [name of credit card] on [application date].
+“Hi, my name is [state your full name], and I recently applied for the [name of credit card] on [application date].
 However, I received a letter on [date you got the letter] saying that I wasn't approved.
-Could I speak with someone to discuss the reason(s) my application was denied?”
+Could I speak with someone to discuss why my application was denied?”

 Reconsideration lines for major card issuers

-Sometimes, a phone number is provided on the letter or email you received explaining the reasons for denial.
-But if it's not, or you don't have that immediately available, there are direct lines to most banks' credit card reconsideration departments.
-Note that they typically have daytime business hours and are not available 24/7 like some other bank services.
+Sometimes, the bank will provide the reconsideration line phone number in your rejection letter.
+But if it's not included, or you don't have that immediately available, there are direct lines to most banks' credit card reconsideration departments.
+Note that they typically have daytime business hours and aren't available 24/7, as with regular bank services.

 IssuerCard TypePhone Number